langgenius/dify/CONTRIBUTING.md

 ### 5. Visit dify in your browser

-You should now be able to visit [http://localhost:3000](http://localhost:3000) (the default, or your self-configured URL and port) and see Dify up and running.
+To validate your set up, head over to [http://localhost:3000](http://localhost:3000) (the default, or your self-configured URL and port) in your browser.
+You should now see Dify up and running.

 ## Developing

 If you are adding a model provider, [this guide](https://github.com/langgenius/dify/blob/main/api/core/model_runtime/README.md) is for you.

-To help you quickly navigate where your contribution fits, here's a breakdown of Dify's backend and frontend architecture.
+To help you quickly navigate where your contribution fits, a brief, annotated outline of Dify's backend & frontend is as follows:

 ### Backend